North Korea

 Herons, cranes, and water fowl are found in the rice fields in North Korea's plains.
 Eel and carp are commonly found in the country's rivers.

-Climate: Winter lasts for four months, from December to March, with average temperatures of 6 degrees Celsius (43 degrees Fahrenheit).
-The average summer temperature is 20 degrees Celsius (68 degrees Fahrenheit).
-It tends to be several degrees warmer on the east coast than on the west coast, mainly due to the dividing mountain ranges and ocean currents.
+Traditionally, winter lasts about four months, from December to March, with average temperatures around 6 degrees Celsius (43 degrees Fahrenheit), while average summer temperatures are about 20 degrees Celsius (68 degrees Fahrenheit).
+The east coast is generally several degrees warmer than the west coast due to the influence of mountain ranges and ocean currents.
+North Korea receives an annual average precipitation of approximately 1,000 millimeters (40 inches), most of which falls between June and September during the typhoon season, with substantial snowfall occurring in winter.

 Economy